 How to Apply

 To apply for a filming permit within the Southeast Utah Group, please complete Form 10-930 [835k Word document].
-Completed applications can be mailed with credit card information in the application, or a check or money order made out to National Park Service for $100 to:
+Call 435-719-2123 with payment information, or mail a check or money order made out to National Park Service for $100 to:

 Filming Permits Coordinator